-- (a) Students must meet progression requirements as specified in the University regulations and in programme documentation.
-Students who fail to meet progression requirements will not be permitted to continue and their enrolment with the University may be terminated or they may be permitted to transfer to another programme. - Students may appeal against decisions on academic progress and programme transfer.
-Such appeals can be made to Special Cases Committee (see Regulation 6.7 below). - (b) Students following a programme leading to a professional qualification must comply with the requirements of the external organisations in which training and education is undertaken and/or with the requirements of appropriate professional and regulatory bodies.
+(a) Students must meet progression requirements as specified in the University regulations and in programme documentation.
+Students who fail to meet progression requirements will not be permitted to continue and their enrolment with the University may be terminated or they may be permitted to transfer to another programme.

+Recommendations from the Board of Studies relating to the achievement of progression requirements are to be made and considered by the Standing Committee on Assessment acting on behalf of Senate; at this point a decision will be made.
+Students may appeal against decisions on academic progress and programme transfer.
+Such appeals can be made to Special Cases Committee (see Regulation 6.7 below).

+- (b) Students following a programme leading to a professional qualification must comply with the requirements of the external organisations in which training and education is undertaken and/ or with the requirements of appropriate professional and regulatory bodies.
 Students who fail to meet such requirements will not be permitted to continue and their enrolment with the University may be terminated or they may be permitted to transfer to another programme.
 Further details are specified in the University's Fitness to Practise Policy. - (c) All students are required to complete successfully the online University Academic Integrity Tutorial before the end of the first stage or year of their programme of study as specified in Regulations 2.6(c) and 5.7.
 Failure to comply with this regulation may result in termination of enrolment with the University. - (d) Plagiarism detection software packages may be used at the University's discretion to detect unfair practice in student submissions.
 As part of the academic community, students accept that work they submit for assessment may be submitted to these software packages.
-Further information relating to how such software is used can be found in the University's Data Protection Statement, the Academic Integrity website and departmental handbooks. - (e) Procedures for investigating academic misconduct and the penalties applied where it has been committed are contained in Academic Misconduct: Policies, Guidelines and Procedures for all programmes of study.

-(f) All cases of students who, in the opinion of the Board of Studies concerned are academically unsatisfactory, other than in the circumstances described above, shall be referred to Special Cases Committee for consideration.
-All relevant evidence about the student concerned shall be made available to Special Cases Committee, whose decision in each case will be final.

-(g) Requests to transfer enrolment
+Further information relating to how such software is used can be found in the University's Data Protection Statement, the Academic Integrity website and departmental handbooks. - (e) Procedures for investigating academic misconduct and the penalties applied where it has been committed are contained in Academic Misconduct: Policies, Guidelines and Procedures for all programmes of study. - (f) All cases of students who, in the opinion of the Board of Studies concerned are academically unsatisfactory, other than in the circumstances described above, shall be referred to Special Cases Committee for consideration.
+All relevant evidence about the student concerned shall be made available to Special Cases Committee, whose decision in each case will be final. - (g) Requests to transfer enrolment - (i) Students wishing to transfer their enrolment to a different programme of study must obtain the approval of the relevant Board of Studies.

-- Students wishing to transfer their enrolment to a different programme of study must obtain the approval of the relevant Board of Studies. - (ii) Where a transfer of enrolment requires exemption from an assessment requirement or the repeat of programme elements already studied, the approval of Special Cases Committee is also required.
+(ii) Where a transfer of enrolment requires exemption from an assessment requirement or the repeat of programme elements already studied, the approval of Special Cases Committee is also required.